linrunner/tlp-doc/installation/fedora.rst

 repositories, you can get it from the `tlp-updates` repository, which can be set up with the following command: ::

-   sudo dnf install https://repo.linrunner.de/fedora/tlp/repos/releases/tlp-release.fc$(rpm -E %fedora).noarch.rpm
+   sudo dnf install "https://repo.linrunner.de/fedora/tlp/repos/releases/tlp-release.fc$(rpm -E %fedora).noarch.rpm"

 Hint: the above step is only needed after a clean Fedora installation, not after release upgrades.